A Legendrian knot atlas for knots of arc index 10: Introduction

 \subsection{Acknowledgments}

 This work began in the Summer 2022, as part of an effort to generate interesting examples of filtered GRID invariants for our 2022 Summer Hybrid Undergraduate Research (SHUR) project.
 We thank Mike Wong for helpful conversations, and Mitchell Jubeir for his contributions to efficiently generating an initial set of grid diagrams of size 10.
-We also thank Chuck Livingston for his help in filling gaps in identifying the topological types of some of our knots.
+We also thank Chuck Livingston for his help in filling gaps in identifying the topological types of some of our knots.Thanks to the anonymous referees for many helpful suggestions; in particular, thanks to the referee who brought to our attention the work of Dynnikov and Prasolov \cite{DP13} and its relevance to \cite{CN13atlas}.
 Much of the data in this paper appears in the second author's undergraduate honors thesis at Dartmouth College.
 IP was partially supported by NSF CAREER Grant DMS-2145090.